-The Smugglers Inn and the Blue Anchor Pub serves excellent food and have lovely gardens.
-Both pubs are dog friendly.
+The dog friendly Smugglers Inn serves excellent food and have lovely gardens.

 Steam Railway enthusiasts can board the West Somerset Railway train at the pretty Blue Anchor station, a time warp back to the halcyon days of steam.
 The line is the longest preserved railway in the country skirting the Quantock Hills and passing through picturesque villages and tranquil countryside.

 Dunster is a beautifully preserved medieval village.
 The National Trust own the Castle and gardens.
 They host interesting events throughout the year.

 After a visit to Dunster Castle the village, with its cobbled streets, delightful shops, tea rooms a plenty, is a lovely place to while away a few hours.
 In August the hugely popular Dunster Show and Dunster Fair take place on the polo fields.

 Dunster Beach is very popular... the pay and display parking is next to the beach, but if you are feeling energetic it is a lovely walk along the Steam Coast Trail from Blue Anchor.
 A cafe serves fish and chips and cream teas during the main season.
 Pitch and putt will entertain the kids (and adults) and behind the quaint beach chalets is a small wooded lake teeming with wildlife.

 The bustling seaside town of Minehead with shops and restaurants is just a short drive away.
 The pretty harbour and old town near the church are worth exploring on the way to North Hill’s spectacular coastal views.
 During the summer months Blenheim Gardens hold outdoor concerts.

 There is a popular Farmers Market every Friday .